Make syntax highlighting pluggable

 Updated by Jean-Philippe Lang almost 14 years ago

 Code highlighting methods where extracted to a module in r3584.
 It doesn't support online configuration in application settings but it can be replaced with a plugin.

 Attached a simple plugin that make use of Ultraviolet.
 BTW, it seems way slower than Coderay, at least for ruby highlighting.

-#2 Updated by Kornelius Kalnbach over 7 years ago
+Updated by Kornelius Kalnbach almost 14 years ago

 I read on the German Ruby forum that UV was about 20 times slower that CodeRay.
 But they really use the TextMate bundles, which are very complex.
 It's still fast enough for a lot of projects (Pastie, most notably), and they support a lot more languages.